• The nearest houses

 Villa Helene

-Built: Around 1903
+Year of construction: Around 1903

-For example, in the 1935 edition of the Grieben travel guide “Rügen”: … guesthouses and lodging houses … Strandpromenade 48 Pens.
+For example, in the Grieben travel guide “Rügen” from 1935: … Guesthouses and lodgings … Strandpromenade 48 Pens.
 Helene (under the same management since 1903, Mrs. Frieda Stahnke).

-After 1990: After 1990, a new building was constructed on the site of the villa in the seaside resort style.
+After 1990: After 1990, the villa was rebuilt in the spa style.

 Photos: Binzer Bucht Tourismus collection, Lutz Grünke